FP-22-23/java-term-project-javiarellanoo/README.md

 * **Weight**: of type integer, the weight of the character in kg.(Some of them have the string Indefinite, that will be considered as 0)
 * **Birth Date**: of type date, randomly generated, it indicates the date of birth of each character.
 * **Powers**: of type string, separated by commas to generate a list later on.
 This column was obtained through modifying the second csv file that you can find in the url.
 It contained a huge list of boolean values, with the columns indicating the possesion of that certain power.
 It has been modified to have a format like:
 "Super Speed, Super Strength...".
-It has not yet been fully implemented since I am working on it manually and it is not required for this submission's coding.
+This column has been created by me, making use of previous knowledge on Python and the creation of two functions that took the information from the other file, as intended.

 ## Implemented Types